echemdb/svgdigitizer/README.md

-# SVGDigitizer — (x,y) Data Points from SVG files
+# SVGDigitizer — Extract (x,y) Data Points from SVG files

 ![Logo](./doc/files/logo/logo.png)

 The `svgdigitizer` allows recovering data from a curve in a figure, plotted in a 2D coordinate system, which is usually found in scientific publications.
-The data is accessible either with a command line interface or the `svgdigitizer` API from a specifically prepared scaled vector graphics (SVG) file.
+The data is accessible either with a command line interface or the API from a specifically prepared scaled vector graphics (SVG) file.
 The data can be stored as a [frictionless datapackage](https://frictionlessdata.io/) (CSV and JSON) which can be used with [unitpackage](https://echemdb.github.io/echemdb/) to access the plots metadata or create a database of such datapackages.

 # Advantages

-The `svgdigitizer` has the following advantages compared to other plot digitizers, such as:
+The `svgdigitizer` has the some advantages compared to other plot digitizers, such as:

+* supports **multiple y (x) values per x (y) value**
 * usage of splines allows for very **precise retracing** distinct features
-* supports **multiple y (x) values per x (y) value**
+* splines can be digitized with specific **sampling intervals**
+* supports plots with distorted/**skewed axis**
+* **extracts units** from axis labels
+* **reconstruct time series** with a given scan rate
 * supports **scale bars**
 * supports **scaling factors**
-* supports plots with distorted/**skewed axis**
-* splines can be digitized with specific **sampling intervals**
-* **extracts units** from axis labels
 * **extracts metadata** associated with the plot in the SVG
-* **reconstruct time series** with a given scan rate
 * **saves data as [frictionless datapackage](https://frictionlessdata.io/)** (CSV + JSON) allowing for [FAIR](https://en.wikipedia.org/wiki/FAIR_data) data usage
 * **inclusion of metadata** in the datapackage
 * **Python API** to interact with the retraced data